This week I worked on the topic of singularities.

 For instance,

-This singularity can be removed by defining f(0) := 1, which is the limit of f as z tends to 0.
+This singularity can be removed by defining f(0) := 1

 In SymPy, we try to automatically simplify some of the expressions before passing it for further processing.